-We use the vanilla version of the MetaQA (Zhang et al. 2018) dataset, which contains questions requiring multi-hop reasoning over a novel movie-domain knowledge graph.
-Each question is provided with one entity mention and the question is named as a k-hop question if the answer entity is a khop neighbor of the question entity.
-We define all the khop neighbor entities of the question entity as the candidate entities for the question.
+question is named as a k-hop question if the answer entity is a k-hop neighbor of the question entity.
+We define all the k-hop neighbor entities of the question entity as the candidate entities for the question.
 We also consider a more realistic setting where we simulate an incomplete KG by randomly dropping a triplet with a probability 50%.
 This setting is called KG-50%, compared with the full KG setting KG-Full.
 For each entity, we randomly sample one question containing it as the entity's description context.
 We manually write the description for each relation since the number of relations is very small.
 We use the output embedding of [CLS] token from LM as the question embedding, and then find the entity with the closest context embedding.

 As shown in Table 2, RoBERTa+GNN+M outperforms RoBERTa, demonstrating the effectiveness of KM+LM structure.
 JAKET further improves the accuracy by 0.6% to 2.5% under both KG settings, showing the benefits of our proposed joint pre-training.
-Note that the baseline models ERNIE, KnowBERT and KEPLER even performs worse than RoBERTa.
-We argue that this is caused by the discrepancy between the KG used in pre-training and the downstream KG.
-In comparison, our model has learned the capability to quickly adapt to unseen knowledge graphs in target tasks.
-JAKET performs consistently better than CoLAKE, which demonstrates its stronger adaptation ability.

-Entity Classification To further evaluate our model's capability to reason over unseen knowledge graphs, we design an entity classification task.
-Here, the model is given a portion of the Wikidata knowledge graph unseen during pre-training, denoted as \mathcal{KG}' .
-It needs to predict the category labels of these unseen entities.
-Our entity classification dataset contains a KG with 23,046 entities and 316 relations.
+Entity Classification.
+To further evaluate our model's capability to reason over unseen knowledge graphs, we design an entity classification task.
+Here, the model is given a portion of the Wikidata knowledge graph unseen during pre-training, denoted as $\mathcal{KG}'$ .
+It needs to predict the category labels of these novel entities.
+The entity context embeddings are obtained in the same way as in pre-training.
+The relation context embeddings are generated by its surface text.
+The number of entities and relations in the $\mathcal{KG}'$ are 23,046 and 316 respectively.
 The number of triplets is 38,060.
-Among all the entities, 16,529 of them have category labels and the total number of distinct labels is 1,291.
-We conduct experiments under a semi-supervised transductive setting by splitting the entities in \mathcal{KG}' into train/dev/test splits of 20%, 20% and 60%.
-To further test the robustness of models to the size of training data, we also evaluate models when using 20% and 5% of the original training set.
+Among them, 16,529 entities have 1,291 distinct category labels.
+We conduct experiments under a semi-supervised transductive setting by splitting the entities in $\mathcal{KG}'$ into train/dev/test splits of 20%, 20% and 60%.
+To test the robustness of models to the size of training data, we evaluate models when using 20% and 5% of the original training set.

 In this task, RoBERTa takes the entity description text as input for label prediction while neglecting the structure information of KG.
-JAKET and RoBERTa+GNN+M make predictions based on the entity representation output from the GNN of the knowledge module.
-We also include vanilla GNN as a baseline, which uses the same GAT-based structure as
+JAKET and RoBERTa+GNN+M make predictions based on the entity representation output from the knowledge module.
+We also include GNN as a baseline, which uses the same GAT-based structure as our knowledge module, but with randomly initialized model parameters and context embedding memory.
+GNN then employs the final entity representations for entity category prediction.